westmuse/program-committee/content/timelines/second-meeting.md

 <http://www.portland.hilton.com>

 In the upper right hand corner, enter the dates of your stay and click the "more options" link.
-In the group code box, please enter the 3-letter code: WMP.
+In the group code box, please enter the 3-letter code: WMA.
 You may also call 1-800-HILTONS and speak with a reservations agent to book a room.

 ## Meetings: